opengisch/QField-docs/documentation/reference/qfieldcloud/concepts.md

 ## Projects

 Projects are the main data container within QFieldCloud.
 Each user can create one or more QFieldCloud projects.
-Each project contains a single `.qgs`/`.qgz` QGIS project file, the geospatial files - GeoPackages, Shapefiles, TIFs, and additional data such as photos, PDFs etc. All the project data must be within a single QFieldCloud project.
+Each project contains a single `.qgs`/`.qgz` QGIS project file, the geospatial files - GeoPackages, Shapefiles, TIFs, and additional data such as photos, PDFs etc. All project data files must be within a single QFieldCloud project.

 ### Project collaborators